 3) Let’s make a deal.
 I would ask the perimeter student to offer just one comment or idea during the class period.
 I kept track of her remarks with a check-mark and showed her that I was keeping track so she knew the value of her contribution.
-I didn’t expect her, to all of a sudden, just because I asked, become a chatterbox who turned in timely assignments.
+I didn’t expect her, to all of a sudden, just because I asked, become a chatterbox.
 As the weeks progressed, I requested more comments per class, building up the ante.
 Remember, she has to get something out of the deal, too.
 I always called home to share the positive participation news with mom/dad/caregiver.

 4) I am not beneath bribery.
 Another tactic I used to inspire participation was to invite the student to lunch - with me.
 To encourage a positive response, I allowed her to invite two of her friends.
 We met in my room, where I laid out assorted sandwiches and desserts of my own creation.
 The trio was awe-struck to see so much planning and work had gone into a lunch.
 I centered the conversation on the importance of sharing one’s thinking.
 Then, we practiced how to participate in class.
 With a wonderful lunch already consumed, the student always agreed to comment in tomorrow’s class and usually followed through.